BodbDearg/PsyDoom/docs/PsyDoom Lua Scripting.md

-ML_MIDMASKED            -- PSX DOOM: Middle texture has translucent or alpha blended pixels ML_MIDTRANSLUCENT       -- PSX DOOM: Middle texture drawn with alpha blending ML_BLOCKPRJECTILE       -- PSX DOOM: Line stops projectiles ML_MIDHEIGHT_128        -- PSX FINAL DOOM: forces the middle part of a wall to be a fixed 128 units in height (used for fences)
+ML_MIDMASKED            -- PSX DOOM: Middle texture has translucent or alpha blended pixels ML_MIDTRANSLUCENT       -- PSX DOOM: Middle texture drawn with alpha blending ML_BLOCKPRJECTILE       -- PSX DOOM: Line stops projectiles ML_MID_FIXED_HEIGHT     -- PSX FINAL DOOM: forces the middle part of a wall to have a fixed height equal to the texture height (used for fences that don't repeat vertically)
 ML_VOID                 -- PsyDoom specific: flag a line as 'see through' for occlusion culling and prohibit sky walls from being rendered
 ML_ADD_SKY_WALL_HINT    -- PsyDoom specific: hints that a 'sky wall' should be added for 2 sided lines with a sky ceiling or floors
 ```